DiscRoomFan36/tile_editor/README.md

 ### For basic tile editor (1.0?):

-- Use icon name instead of index for icon selector (will make saves more readable)
 - Use sparse grid for saved output
 - Be able to change the default, and make default more obvious
 - Something to add more tiles to the pallet